fhvilshoj/alg_eng_matrix/README.md

 > sudo taskset -c 0 nice -n -20 ./benchmark -i:data/42_42_42.data -r:5 -l:10 -o:my_run
 ```

+*Note* that all benchmark result data will be located in the *output* folder in the root of the project.

 ## Benchmark2

 The benchmark executable takes different arguments and benchmarks